isomerpages/mse/pages/gogreensg.md

 <img src="images/go-green-sg.png" alt="GoGreenSG" class="mse50-logo"><br>
 <p><b>Climate Action Week is now Go Green SG!</b></p>

-<p>Organised by the Ministry of Sustainability and the Environment (MSE), Go Green SG is an annual national initiative that invites stakeholders to galvanise Singaporeans to take collective climate action.</p>
+<p>Organised by the Ministry of Sustainability and the Environment (MSE), Climate Action Week is an annual national initiative that brings together sustainability-related events to galvanise Singaporeans to take collective climate action.</p>

 <p>Last year’s edition saw over 140 activities organised by 80 partners – the highest number since its launch in 2019!
-The activities, which aimed to increase awareness of and spur action against climate change, included community events, workshops, talks, learning journeys, school and youth activities, clean-ups, promotions and green challenges.</p>
+The activities included community events, workshops, talks, learning journeys, school and youth activities, clean-ups, promotions and green challenges.</p>

-<p>This year, Climate Action Week will be rebranded as Go Green SG to better reflect the wide range of sustainability initiatives and programmes it encompasses.
-Key activities of Go Green SG will take place in July 2023.</p>
+<p><b>This year, Climate Action Week will be rebranded as Go Green SG</b> to better reflect the wide range of sustainability initiatives and programmes it encompasses. </p>

-<p>We invite you to join in this community movement and organise sustainability-related activities to rally even more Singaporeans towards a sustainable lifestyle.
+<p>We invite you to join in this community movement and organise sustainability-related activities in the month of July to rally even more Singaporeans towards a sustainable lifestyle.
 Download our [partner’s package](/mse/files/GGSG-partners-package.pdf/) to find out how to be part of the Go Green SG movement this year!</p>

 <p>Find out what happened during last year’s event <a href="https://www.mse.gov.sg/climate-action-week/">here!</a></p>